w3c/yml2vocab/README.md

     The `dataset` key can also be set to a boolean value.
 This key only influences the generated JSON-LD `@context`: if the value is `true`, the JSON-LD `@container` is set to the `@graph` value for the property, signalling that the value refers to a _dataset_ (or _graph_).
 See the [JSON-LD Specification](https://www.w3.org/TR/json-ld/#graph-containers) for further details.

   - `individual`: blocks of definitions of individuals, i.e., a single resources defined in the vocabulary.
-For each individual the `id` key defines the property name (no prefix should be used here); the possible types are defined in the block for `upper_value` as a single term, or a sequence of terms.
+For each individual the `id` key defines the property name (no prefix should be used here); the possible types are defined in the block for `type` as a single term, or a sequence of terms.
+(Earlier versions of this tool used `upper_value` for the same purpose, but that usage, though still understood for backward compatibility reasons, is deprecated.)

   - `datatype`: blocks of datatype definitions.
-For each datatype the `id` key defines the datatype name (no prefix should be used here); the possible types are defined in the block for `upper_value` as a single term for possible datatype this is derived from.
+For each datatype the `id` key defines the datatype name (no prefix should be used here).
+The possible types are defined in the block for `upper_value` or for `type`, as a single term for possible datatype this is derived from.

 There are some examples in the [example directory on github](https://github.com/w3c/yml2vocab/tree/main/example) that illustrate all of these terms.